wjkristiansen/InCommand/readme.md

 const CommandBlock &GetCommandBlock(size_t index) const
 ```

-Returns the command block at the requested `index`.
-Throws `SyntaxException` if no command blocks have been parsed.
+Returns the command block at the requested `index` using zero-based indexing.
+Throws `ApiException` if no command blocks have been parsed or if index exceeds the last block parsed.

 #### Global Option Access Methods